celenityy/adguard-safari-settings-ios/README.md

 * Follow my recommendations for iOS [here](https://codeberg.org/Magnesium1062/ios-settings). *(See Safari specificially [here](https://codeberg.org/Magnesium1062/ios-settings#safari))*.

 * Use a private, secure, & reputable DNS provider of your choice.
-I would recommend setting up your own [NextDNS](https://nextdns.io/) configuration if you are able to (See my recommendations for NextDNS [here](https://codeberg.org/Magnesium1062/nextdns-settings)), otherwise I would recommend [Quad9](https://quad9.net/): `https://dns.quad9.net/dns-query`.
+I would recommend setting up your own [NextDNS](https://nextdns.io/) configuration if you are able to *(See my recommendations for NextDNS [here](https://codeberg.org/Magnesium1062/nextdns-settings))*, otherwise I would recommend [Quad9](https://quad9.net/).

 * Enable [Lockdown Mode](https://support.apple.com/105120).